 - Breach of duty – The defendant breached that duty through acts or omissions.

 - Causation – That the defendant’s actions actually led to the victim’s injuries and damages.

 - Damage – The plaintiff suffered some sort of injuries or economic damages the court can order compensation for.

 In many cases, the duty is set by looking to other laws.
 Things like the traffic code or building safety codes might set the rules that a driver or a property owner must follow, and failing to adhere to these rules can usually be seen as negligence.
 In other cases, the duty will be set by looking at what a “reasonably prudent” person in that situation would do.
 This reasonableness standard should be seen as objective rather than looking to what other individual people would have done differently.

-Damages in a Personal Injury Lawsuit in MD
+Types of Damages in a Personal Injury Lawsuit in MD

 In an injury lawsuit, you must have suffered some sort of damages to get relief in court.
 Although damages are different in each case, the following are the major areas of damages that victims often claim compensation for in a lawsuit in Maryland: